 You’ll delight in a delicious light buffet.

-You’ll listen to three popular Canadian authors, Trevor Cole, Amy Jones and an author to be announced will take you on a journey through their lives and career on their road to success.
+You’ll listen to three popular Canadian authors, Trevor Cole, Amy Jones and Craig Davidson who will take you on a journey through their lives and career on their road to success.

 A copy of one author’s book is included in your ticket price of just $60.